nicemagician/nice-classification/README.md

 ## 🚀 Demo Ready
 Use your own dataset.
 Embed it in Colab.
 Deploy with one command.
-Then ask real-world questions — in English or French — and get expert-level classification help.
+Then ask real-world questions — in English, French, or Spanish — and get expert-level classification help.

 ---